Actions API

 Get pending connection requests:

-const connectionRequests = await api.actions.get({
+const connectionRequests = await api.actions.list({

 type: 'CONN',